arosbio/cpsign/README.md

 Note: The documentation of CPSign is located in a separate [CPSign docs repo](https://github.com/arosbio/cpsign_docs).

 ## Java version
-CPSign is written and developed on Java 11, but can with a few changes compile and run on Java 8. __Note__: the tests for the [cpsign](cpsign/README.md) project relies on the [System Rules](https://stefanbirkner.github.io/system-rules/) library, which in turn uses the deprecated (from Java 17) `SecurityManager` interface - causing either an excessive amount of error logs or completely fails, depending on which Java version 17-19 that you use.
+CPSign is written and developed on Java 11, but can with a few changes compile and run on Java 8. __Note__: the tests for the [cpsign](cpsign/README.md) project relies on the [System Rules](https://stefanbirkner.github.io/system-rules/) library, which in turn uses the deprecated (from Java 17) `SecurityManager` interface - causing either an excessive amount of error logs or completely fails, depending on which Java version (17 or later) that you use.
 However, cpsign can still be built and run using the latest versions of Java.

 ## Changelog
-A changelog can now be found in [changlog](changelog.md).
+A changelog can now be found in [changelog](changelog.md).

 ## Extension packages

 ### Plot_utils
-In order to visualize the predictions from the conformal predictors we have created a python library for this task, located at [GitHub Plot_utils](https://github.com/pharmbio/plot_utils), building ontop of the Matplotlib and numpy libraries.
+In order to visualize the predictions from the conformal predictors we have created a python library for this task, located at [GitHub Plot_utils](https://github.com/pharmbio/plot_utils), building on top of the Matplotlib and numpy libraries.
 This way visualizations can be customized easily and in a high abstraction level.
 We have also created functions for loading results from CPSign to make it easy for users to evaluate their predictive models.
 Example figures generated using Plot_utils for displaying the prediction intervals at a single confidence level;

 ![Regression prediction intervals](figures/reg_intervals.png)